Lao Chamber of Professional Accountants and Auditors

 • SMO 7: International Financial Reporting Standards

-Under the Law on Accounting of 2013, the Ministry of Finance (MoF) is responsible for setting accounting standards to be applied in Laos.
+Under the Law on Accounting of 2013, the Ministry of Finance (MoF) is responsible for setting corporate accounting standards.
 The MoF has adopted the International Financial Reporting Standards (IFRS) and the Lao Financial Reporting Standards for Non-Public Interest Enterprises (LFRS for Non-PIEs), which are based on the 2009 version of the IFRS for Small- and Medium-sized Entities.

-As it does not have legal responsibility for the adoption of national accounting standards, the LCPAA concentrates and participates in the national standard-setting process as a member of an accounting advisory board that provides input and feedback when standards are being adopted.
-LCPAA also concentrates on supporting the standards’ implementation in the jurisdiction, which the chamber indicates is the current challenge nationwide.
-The PAO has collaborated with the Federation of Accounting Professions (FAP) from Thailand to design a train the trainers’ program on IFRS for Lao CPA to facilitate the introduction of the standards to the local profession.
+As it does not have legal responsibility for adoption of standards, the LCPAA participates in the national standard-setting process as a member of an accounting advisory board that provides input and feedback when standards are being adopted.
+LCPAA also supports the standards’ implementation, which it notes is a current challenge in the jurisdiction.
+The PAO has collaborated with the Federation of Accounting Professions (TFAC) from Thailand to design a train the trainers’ program on IFRS.

 Current Status: Sustain